lukrycyfa/events-and-ticket-management/README.md

 - Follow the link to the front-end provided from running the previous command, click on the connect button you will be redirected to the `internet identity` canister, create a new identity following the provided instructions.

 - After creating an identity you will be redirected to the event manager where you would see a button `managed events`, click on the button to open a the modal, below the modal is the `add event` component used to create events, create an event.
-On the newly craated event before the footer will be buttons to manage the event, create a new `ticket class` for the event.
+On the newly craated event before the footer will be buttons to manage the event, create a new `ticket class` for the event and `publish` the event.
 Close the modal and logout with the logout button provided on the drop down from the balance icon.

 - Now connect again but create a new identity to simulate an event attendee.
 After beign redirected to the event manager copy the currnet Principal from the drop down of the balance icon.